 Light that penetrates the ocean surface is 'refracted' due to the fact that light travels faster in the air than in water.
 When the light reaches the water it will be scattered or absorbed by particles in the ocean.
 As the ocean becomes deeper, the water will decrease the depth of light penetration.
 We can replicate this effect quite easily using the Transmission attribute in the Standard Surface shader.
 The effect can be seen when placing an object inside the ocean surface.
 We can see that the longer light travels inside the mesh, the more it is affected by the blue Transmission Color.

 When applied to the ocean shader we can see the effect that Transmission Color and Depth has on the white cylinder inside the closed surface ocean below:

 The ocean shader is not fully transparent.
 This means that non-glancing rays will not reflect and will instead refract and go through the water (like in real life), but since it's not transparent, we instead terminate the rays and get black.

 A more realistic look is to make the water transparent and then place a plane below the water that has the color of ocean water.
 In the example images below the ocean floor's Standard shader has an Emission Scale of 1 and a blue/green Emission Color.
-Increasing the Subdivsion Iterations has also helped to reduce the amount of black patches on the displaced sea waves.
+Increasing the Subdivision Iterations has also helped to reduce the number of black patches on the displaced sea waves.

-The dark patches behind the wave crests (self-reflections) can also be improved by increasing the Specular Ray Depth in the Render Settings.
+The dark patches behind the wave crests (self-reflection) can also be improved by increasing the Specular Ray Depth in the Render Settings.